morristech/SQLiteMigrationManager/README.md

 SQLiteMigrationManager is designed to be very straightforward to use.
 The extensive unit test coverage that accompanies the library provides a great body of reference code.
 The sections below quickly sketch out how the most common tasks are accomplished with the library.

 Note that instances of `SQLiteMigrationManager` maintain sets of `DataSource` objects which in turn supply `Schema` and `Migration` objects.
-Typically, schema and migrations are bundled in a Java resources JAR and accessed via `ResourceDataSource`.
+Typically, schema and migrations are bundled in a Java resources JAR and accessed via `ResourceDataSource`, whose constructor takes a Java resource schema.sql path and migrations resource directory as arguments.

 ### Creating the Migrations Table